 - By setting up fake Wi-Fi hotspots — the hotspot administrator can see the IP of anyone who connects to the spot;

-- By using social engineering attacks — hackers can gain your IP by impersonating someone and then getting you to reveal the address yourself.
+- By using social engineering attacks — hackers can gain your IP by impersonating someone you trust and getting you to reveal the address yourself.

 You’ve learned the risks and how someone can access your IP.
-Now, let me tell you how you can protect yourself.
+Now, let me tell you how you can protect it.

 - Update your firewall — firewalls are there to protect you, but you need to keep them updated.
 If you don’t, you may miss out on security patches and updates made to ensure the best performance.